GoogleCloudPlatform/cloud-learning-platform/microservices/lti/README.md

 For running this service, a set of RSA public and private keys are picked with the terms `lti-service-public-key` and `lti-service-private-key` from gcp secret manager.

-The issuer url is the domain where the service will be hosted.
+The issuer url is the domain where the LTI service will be hosted.
 This will be passed as `iss` claim in the lti_message.
-This should also be passed as an environment variable with the name `ISSUER`.
+This should also be passed as an environment variable with the name `LTI_ISSUER_DOMAIN`.
 If not passed as env variable, the default `http://localhost` will be used for `iss` claim.

 ## Moodle setup